 Two years later, when Mavis was 10 years old, the family band made its debut singing at a local Chicago church.
 After they received an enormous ovation, Staples recalled her father saying, "Shucks, these people like us.
 We're going home to learn some more songs!"
-Although she was the band's youngest member, Mavis soon became its lead singer with a logic-defying voice that more properly belonged to a woman several decades older and many times larger.
+Although she was the youngest member of the band—a quartet consisting of Mavis, Cleotha, Pervis and Pops—Mavis soon became its lead singer with a logic-defying voice that more properly belonged to a woman several decades older and many times larger.

 She recalled her father telling her, "Mavis, listen, your voice is a God-given gift.
 You know, you don't know music.
 You don't even know what key you sing in."
 Staples added, with a laugh, "And I still don't know what key I sing in."

 In 1953, the Staple Singers dropped their first single, "These They Are," under the Royal label.
 The following year the group released the song "Sit Down Servant" on United, based in Chicago.
 Then in 1957, having signed with Vee-Jay Records, the Staple Singers scored their first major hit with "Uncloudy Day," with Staples' shockingly mature vocals reaching national audiences.

 "I was a skinny little knock-kneed girl with a big voice that comes from my mother's side," she remembered.
 "Deejays would announce, 'This is little 15-year-old Mavis singing' and people would say it's gotta either be a man or a big lady.
 People were betting that I was not a little girl."